BrunoSauvalle/AST/README.md

 ### Step 3 : train the foreground model

-  - create a new entry in the foreground configuration file MF_config.py, with the image sizes, value of K, and paths to the required datasets in the background model output directory
+  - create a new entry in the foreground configuration file MF_config.py, with the image sizes, value of K, and paths to the required datasets in the background model output directory.
+Make sure that the dataset name in the background configuration file is the same as in the foreground configuration file.

-  - choose feature map generator and update configuration file accordingly.
-Implemented generators are Unet (default) and Segformer (Hugging Face implementation).
-  - start training the foreground model with python MF_train.py during training, some image samples are generated and using the path training_images_output_directory set in the configuration file MF_config.py which have to be updated.
+  - start training the foreground model with python MF_train.py.
+    During training, some image samples are generated and using the path training_images_output_directory set in the configuration file MF_config.py which have to be updated.

 ### Step 4 : apply the trained foreground model to get segmentation masks

-- update the foreground configuration file with the path to the trained model
+- update the foreground configuration file (object_model_checkpoint_path) with the path to the trained model
 - generate samples using the command python MF_generate_image_samples.py

+### New in version 2

+- implementation of curriculum training and baseline training scenarios.
+It remains necessary to build the background dataset since it is used during phase 2 of curriculum training.
+- The object entropy loss is not needed any more and has been removed.
+- The following hyperparameters are not required any more and have been removed: threshold, object entropy loss weight, epsilon_M.